2014 AFL Grand Final: Pre-match entertainment

 Welsh singer Sir Tom Jones and English singer-songwriter Ed Sheeran both performed as pre-match entertainment at the 2014 AFL Grand Final.
-The two were the first international acts to perform at a grand final since American singer Meat Loaf's performance at the 2011 AFL Grand Final Both Sheeran and Jones were the first acts to be offered the sets by the AFL, with both acts accepting without hesitation.
-Jones said about the offer to perform at the game, "I understand there will be over 100,000 people in the stadium for the grand final which makes this spectacular sporting event something I'm really looking forward to.
+The two were the first international acts to perform at a grand final since American singer Meat Loaf's infamous performance at the 2011 AFL Grand Final.
+Both Sheeran and Jones were the first acts to be offered the sets by the AFL, with both acts accepting without hesitation.
+Jones said about the offer to perform at the game: "I understand there will be over 100,000 people in the stadium for the grand final which makes this spectacular sporting event something I'm really looking forward to.
 I also know that Australian football has really passionate fans so it'll be great to be a part of the atmosphere and excitement on the day."
 Sheeran said that the decision to play was not a hard decision to make, saying that "Having spent some time in Australia recently I know just how popular the game is and how big an event this will be."

 Sheeran performed "Sing" and "The A Team" and was then joined by Jones to sing "Kiss", followed by "Mama Told Me Not to Come", "Delilah" and "If I Only Knew".
 Mike Brady performed "Up There Cazaly", a grand final tradition.
-Olivia Newton-John performed the Australian National Anthem, Advance Australia Fair.
+Olivia Newton-John performed the Australian National Anthem, "Advance Australia Fair".

 A post-match entertainment show featuring Sheeran and Jones was also held.
 There was no half-time musical entertainment.
 The traditional Grand Final sprint held at half-time was won by Jordan Murdoch of Geelong, breaking Patrick Dangerfield's streak of three consecutive victories from 2011 to 2013.

 Match summary

 First quarter

-The first quarter began with the teams going goal for goal in the initial 15 mins.
-Josh Kennedy drew first blood with a long bomb, before Paul Puopolo answered with his own long-range shot.
-Former Hawk Lance Franklin then got onto the scoreboard but Luke Breust replied to make it 2 goals apiece.
-But from that moment onwards, it was all Hawthorn as Brad Hill, Jack Gunston and Will Langford piled on 3 goals to finish the quarter.
-At quarter time, Hawthorn had a healthy lead of 20 points.
+The first quarter began with the teams going goal for goal in the first 15 mins.
+Josh Kennedy kicked the first goal for Sydney with a long bomb, before Paul Puopolo kicked a long-range shot for Hawthorn.
+Lance Franklin kicked the next goal for Sydney, and Luke Breust replied to make the score two goals apiece.
+From that moment onwards, Hawthorn controlled the quarter, with Brad Hill, Jack Gunston and Will Langford each kicking a goal in the second half of the quarter.
+At quarter time, Hawthorn 5.5 (35) led Sydney 2.3 (15) by 20 points.